JanHerca/urantiapedia/output/wikijs/en/article/Claude_Flibotte/La_personnalite.md

 >
 > 6. Personality dedication, wholehearted devotion to doing the Father’s will.
 >
 > 7. Worship, the sincere pursuit of divine values and the wholehearted love of the divine Value-Giver.”
-[LU 16:8.7-14](/fr/The_Urantia_Book/16#p8_14)
+[UB 16:8.7-14](/en/The_Urantia_Book/16#p8_14)

 **5. Personality attributes.**